dm-urievich/GWUNW_GC97/README.md

 ## Requrements

 This software is written for PC.
-Console application that receive data in a loop and prints battery status.
-Later I plan to add AppDeamon in Home Assistant to see data on dashboard.
+Console application that receives data in a loop and prints battery status.
+Later I plan to add to AppDaemon in Home Assistant to see data on a dashboard.

 To get it work you need:
    - GWUNW GC97 coulumb counter
    - USB-UART converter TTL 3.3V
    - PC to run application

 <img src='connection.png' width='400'>